Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/05-usage.md

 Note than modifying a module's source most likely requires a build for it to take effect.
 Be aware of the dependencies.

-At the moment, there are dependency loops which require a refactoring I don't plan to do right now.
-They don't prevent development.
-* TODO fix dependency loop tbrpg/state

 ### build/test only a subset

 For ex. to make everything work again step by step!